mef51/bleachbath/README.md

 	* 0 = front
 	* 410mm = back

-Mount:
+Adapter Mount:

 * needs tupperware (for liquids) with walls of height less than 7 cm
 * adapter basket needs to be as low as possible.
 A wire mesh would be great